Minestom/minestom.net/docs/feature/open-to-lan.md

 By sending a series of packets to a multicast address, Minestom provides the ability to mimic being a single player world that is opened to LAN.
 This will make it show up in the server list of all open Minecraft instances running in your local network below the "_Scanning for games on your local network_" section.

-This does **not** actually open the server to anywhere other than your local network and it **not** a replacement for port forwarding or a proper network setup.
+This does **not** actually open the server to anywhere other than your local network and it is **not** a replacement for port forwarding or a proper network setup.
 It is mainly designed as a fun feature that can be useful during testing if you're spinning up a dynamic amount of servers and don't want to manually connect to each one of them.

 ## Setup